The 20-year-old has been heavily linked with the Gunners, but his current boss feels he would be better off staying put for now.

 "In order to succeed in another league, you need a strong personality.
 Plus it's not like he's earning peanuts here at Schalke."

-Draxler has developed into a key player at the Gelsenkirchen side since breaking into the first team in 2010-11.
+Draxler has developed into a key player with the Gelsenkirchen side since breaking into the first team in 2010-11.

 He has made 24 appearances in all competitions for Schalke so far this term, scoring five goals in the process.